Manvir Singh (footballer, born 1995): FC Goa: 2017–2020

-ATK Mohun Bagan: 2020–present
+Mohun Bagan: 2020–present

 2020–21 ISL season

-On 25 August 2020, it was announced that ATK Mohun Bagan had secured Manvir Singh under a three-year contract.
+On 25 August 2020, it was announced that Mohun Bagan Super Giant had secured Manvir Singh under a three-year contract.
 After negotiating a transfer fee with FC Goa, it was declared by the Gaurs as their biggest transfer fee received by the club for a player till the date.
-His transfer fee closed by ATK Mohun Bagan is the third highest fee paid for an Indian player by any club in the history of Indian football.
-He made his debut for the club in the opening match of the 2020–21 Indian Super League season against Kerala Blasters on 20 November 2020, which ended 0–1 to ATK Mohun Bagan.
+His transfer fee closed by Mohun Bagan Super Giant is the third highest fee paid for an Indian player by any club in the history of Indian football.
+He made his debut for the club in the opening match of the 2020–21 Indian Super League against Kerala Blasters on 20 November 2020, which ended 0–1 to Mohun Bagan Super Giant.
 He scored his debut goal for the club against fierce rivals SC East Bengal on 27 November, which they won 0–2 at full-time.
 Manvir found the net again on 11 December in the match against Hyderabad, which concluded in a 1–1 draw.
-He scored a brace against Odisha FC on 6 February 2021, where he opened the score-sheet, and also found the net when the match was in the event of deadlock, that resulted in a 1–4 victory for ATKMB.
+He scored a brace against Odisha FC on 6 February 2021, where he opened the score-sheet, and also found the net when the match was in the event of deadlock, that resulted in a 1–4 victory for MBSG.
 Manvir scored his fifth goal of the season on 22 February against Hyderabad in the second match against them that season, which ended in a 2–2 draw, after he restored the draw in the beginning.
-After ATK Mohun Bagan qualified for the playoffs and met NorthEast United in both legs, Manvir scored in the second leg against them on 9 March, which ended 2–1 to ATK Mohun Bagan.
-His goal was a vital goal that helped ATKMB to progress through to the final of the 2020–21 ISL season, after an aggregate win of 3–2 from both legs.
+After Mohun Bagan Super Giant qualified for the playoffs and met NorthEast United in both legs, Manvir scored in the second leg against them on 9 March, which ended 2–1 to Mohun Bagan Super Giant.
+His goal was a vital goal that helped MBSG to progress through to the final of the 2020–21 ISL season, after an aggregate win of 3–2 from both legs.
 Manvir started in the final against Mumbai City FC on 13 March 2021, which they lost 2–1 after Mumbai City found their all important goal in the last minute of the match.